jphillips-09/Josh-Phillips-Take-Home-Tech-Assessment/README.md

-# Small Data Pipeline and EDA Project
+# NYC 311 Service Requests - Small Data Pipeline and EDA Project
-NYC 311 Service Requests from NYC Open Data website

 ## Project Overview
-This project loads and processes all NYC 311 service request records from 1/1/2010 - 7/18/2025 using the NYC OpenData API (found [here)](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data), and aims to analyze / identify key trends of the dataset.
+This project attempts to ingest all NYC 311 service request records from 1/1/2010 - 7/18/2025 using the NYC OpenData API (found [here)](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data).
+An exploratory data analysis is then performed to extract key insights / trends of the dataaset.

 * V1 of The Data QA / Ingestion Notebook can be found [here](01_data_ingestion.ipynb).
 This was my initial attempt to download all rows of the dataset, which did not run correctly due to API/data volume constraints.
 * V2 of The Data QA / Ingestion Notebook can be found [here](01_data_ingestion_v2.ipynb).
 This is my revised notebook that downloads the latest 1,000 rows of the dataset.